Jwomack7512-bio/rtd-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to BioModMes's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**BioModME** (**Bio**logical **Mod**eling **M**ade **E**asy) is a web-based application build on the Rshiny framework.
+It simplifies the process of building ordinary differential equation (ODE) based biological models without the user needing to have programming knowledge.

+Check out the live version of the app at https://biomodme.ctsi.mcw.edu/.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`installation` section for information on installing the application.

-Lumache has its documentation hosted on Read the Docs.
+Get quick started by following a simple tutorial :doc:`tutorials`.

 .. note::